Roaming Grand Staircase–Escalante

 In some respects, the monument is one of Utah's most visited.
 Driving the All-American Road: Scenic Byway 12, auto tourists pass through the margins, catching glimpses through the windshield of the rolling, rugged landscape.
-While visitors can discover some of the area's beauty and most popular trailheads right off the main highway, many sites are well off the beaten path, requiring backcountry preparedness and even high-clearance, 4WD vehicles but resulting in scenic wilderness and great solitude.
+While visitors can discover some of the area's beauty and most popular trailheads right off the main highway, many sites are well off the beaten path (see our travel tips), requiring backcountry preparedness and even high-clearance, 4WD vehicles but resulting in scenic wilderness and great solitude.

 As Ace Kvale says, "To know a place is to love a place.
 After moving here, I was very careful with my approach."

 "Some people are shooters and capturers and takers and not givers.
 And the givers, sometimes, can get the strongest photography."

 To achieve his approach to photography and this lifestyle, Ace says you have to be dedicated to be helpful, kind and a great listener.